awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether the root user access key is available\.
+This control checks whether the root user access key is present\.

 The root account is the most privileged user in an AWS account\.
 AWS access keys provide programmatic access to a given account\.